cheuktingli/psitip/README.rst

     ((R <= I(U & Y) - I(U & S)) & markov(U, X+S, Y)).exists(U)

  - Calling :code:`exists` on real variables will cause the variable to be eliminated by Fourier-Motzkin elimination (see Fourier-Motzkin elimination section).
+Currently, calling :code:`exists` on real variables for a region obtained from material implication is not supported.

  - Calling :code:`exists` on random variables will cause the variable to be marked as auxiliary (dummy).